fluid-project/sjrk-story-telling/README.md

 Run `npm run test:browser` to execute the browser tests in headless browsers.

-If you would like to manually execute the browser tests in browser, use a webserver to serve the project and navigate to the all-tests.hmtl file or any of the indivdual test files in the tests/ui/html directory.
+If you would like to manually execute the browser tests in browser, use a webserver to serve the project and navigate to tests/ui/all-tests.html file or any of the indivdual test files in the tests/ui/html directory.

 #### Manual Browser tests